Converg3nce/matic-docs/docs/develop/advanced/custom-restrictions.md

 <script src="https://gist.github.com/anurag-arjun/c7382e2abaf0822e6ec7e988eb46c92e.js"></script>

 - Only the owner address given at the time of token registration will be able to add/update parent contract address (`IParentToken` implementation with the `beforeTransfer` hook) in the standard ChildToken contract on the Matic network
-- For your information, you can get the address of the standard ChildToken contract (auto-deployed by the Matic root contracts) by querying the `rootToChildToken` mapping in the root contract (https://github.com/maticnetwork/contracts/blob/master/contracts/common/Registry.sol)
+- For your information, you can get the address of the standard ChildToken contract (auto-deployed by the Matic root contracts) by querying the `rootToChildToken` mapping in the registry contract (https://github.com/maticnetwork/contracts/blob/master/contracts/common/Registry.sol)

     ```solidity
-    contract TokenManager {
+    contract Registry is Governable {
-        // mapping for (root token => child token)
+    mapping(bytes32 => address) contractMap;
+    mapping(address => address) public rootToChildToken;
-        mapping(address => address) public tokens;
+    mapping(address => address) public childToRootToken;
     ...
     }
     ```

-- Ownership of the parent contract implemented in this manner (`IParentToken` implementation with the `beforeTransfer` hook) can be transferred by invoking the `setParent` function in the ChildERC20 contract on the Matic chain - see https://github.com/maticnetwork/contracts/blob/develop/contracts/child/ChildERC20.sol
+- Ownership of the parent contract implemented in this manner (`IParentToken` implementation with the `beforeTransfer` hook) can be transferred by invoking the `setParent` function in the ChildERC20 contract on the Matic chain - see https://github.com/maticnetwork/contracts/blob/master/contracts/child/ChildERC20.sol

     ```js
     function setParent(address _parent) public isParentOwner {